THE ELLIS ACT

 If one tenant can successfully claim any of the following defenses, then the eviction is stopped for the entire building since the landlord is then prevented from withdrawing all of the units.
 (However, one tenant claiming disability or senior status that requires notice of one year would not prevent eviction of the other tenants after 120 days.)
 If the landlord buys out enough units so that there are only two units that are tenant occupied, the landlord may be able to market the building as a landlord move-in for one unit and a close relative move-in for the other unit with fewer restrictions, decreasing the tenants’ fighting power.

-Senior (age 62) and disabled tenants (generally, disability being defined as” having a condition that limits a major life activity,” click here for link to definition) must receive a one year notice of eviction.
+Senior (age 62) and disabled tenants (generally, disability being defined as” having a condition that limits a major life activity” (California Government Code Sections 12955.3 and 12926) must receive a one year notice of eviction.
 All other tenants must receive 120 days notice.

 Courts have ruled that since the Ellis Act procedures are so strict, the landlord must exactly adhere (both content and dates) to all of the required Rent Board filings.
 Tenants should go to the Rent Board and review the landlord’s filings and the dates they were received.
 For example, the eviction notice (120 days after service to the tenant) cannot expire before the building is withdrawn from the rental market (120 days after filing the petition to withdraw if there are no senior or disabled tenants).
 Given that Ellis notices are 120 days and that most Ellis evictions are done by real estate speculators seeking to cash in on a hot market, forcing landlords to reissue 120 day notices can force the speculator to rethink whether they even want to do the Ellis.